mashr-framework/mashr/docs/gcp_locations_considerations.md

 * Regions only, zones not available for GCS.
 * https://cloud.google.com/storage/docs/locations
+* The default bucket location is within the US.
+If you do not specify a location constraint, then your bucket and data added to it are stored on servers in the US.

 ### How Region effects other services trying to access this service?